 - CROCS AT WORK: Clogs designed with food service, hospitality, and healthcare workers in mind, making great Nursing Shoes or Chef...

-- EASY TO CLEAN: Crocs Mercy Work clogs are fully molded and easy to clean by just using soap and water and allowing for a quick dry
+- EASY TO CLEAN: Crocs Mercy Work clogs are easy to clean by just using soap and water and allowing for a quick dry

 - SLIP RESISTANT SHOES FOR WOMEN: Crocs Lock slip-resistant treads come together to help you serve up the best non-slip shoes for...